DipHE Person-Centred Counselling

 What do I learn?

-The module will orientate students to the use of professional supervision to support their placement work with clients, and offer guidance for best use of the supervision provided, including small group and individual.
+The module will orientate students to the use of professional supervision to support their placement work with clients and offer guidance for best use of the supervision provided, including small group and individual.

 What’s the assignment?

 2. Students will be invited to a viva to discuss their professional practice and to receive feedback from a tutor.
+This will include a critical evaluation of their progress, defining areas for their “growing edge”

 Want to know more?